 In order to achieve the overarching role and deliver improvement across all five focus areas, a Federated Centre is promoted.
 This concept caters for a range with multiple contributors, partners, multiple sources of funding, and multiple locations.
-Options include:
+For example, this could be:

-- o A single Centre which is funded by a number of Member States, or - A network of Centres hosted by various Member States working under a coordinated governance model.
+- A single Centre which is funded by a number of Member States, or - A network of Centres hosted by various Member States working under a coordinated governance model.